moosipea/betacode/lib.typ

   )(input)

   if input != "" {
-    panic("Error while parsing betacode, there might be an incomplete letter at the end of the input.")
+    panic("Error while parsing betacode, there might be an incomplete letter at the end of the input: `" + input + "`") }
-  }

   text(parsed)